wely/DevCamp/HOL/dotnet/06-appinsights/README.md

 1. Click on Configure Exception collection and configure trace collection.
 This will enable additional trace listeners.

     ![image](./media/image-017.gif)
-    > The snipet above was taken from the Application Insights Configuration window.
+    > The snippet above was taken from the Application Insights Configuration window.
 You can access it by right-clicking the project in your solution and choosing 'Application Insights > Configure Application Insights...'.
-If you aren't seing this option, make sure you are using an updated version of the 'Developer Analytics Tools' extension.
+If you aren't seeing this option, make sure you are using an updated version of the 'Developer Analytics Tools' extension.
 By the time of this writing, this is 7.12.

 1. Your Application Insights page should appear like below.

     ![image](./media/image-018.gif)

 1. By default, the `ApplicationInsights.config` is excluded from source control due to the fact that it contains the Instrumentation key.
-We will remove this from the config file and inject it at runttime.
+We will remove this from the config file and inject it at runtime.
 Remove the following key from the config file:

     ![image](./media/image-020.gif)